User Guide How to get the most out of LiquidFiles

 When you have selected a file to attach and send through LiquidFiles, another pane will open up like this:

-- The Permission Settings same as you would see in the web interface.
+- You can select the Access Permission, same as you would see in the web interface.
+In the screenshot, "Only Specified Recipients can access".

 Outlook Settings and configuration